What is a Birth Plan?

 Tips for Writing Your Birth Plan:

-Only include the items that you or your provider think of as special requests.
-For example, if delayed cord cutting is standard with your providers, you don’t need to include it on your plan.
+It’s a good idea to only include the items that you or your provider think of as special requests.
+For example, if your provider has a standard practice of delayed cutting of the umbilical cord, you don’t need to include it on your plan.
 A pdf birth plan is great to have so you can email it and send it to your birth team.

 Visual or bullet-point heavy.

 Use phrases, not sentences, and put them in large font with bullet points.
 You may also consider using images to help the providers read at a glance.
-Remember, this should only be a reminder—your preferences should be in your chart as well as on your lips Get our Complete Guide To Writing A Birth Plan HERE!
+Remember, this should only be a reminder—your preferences should be in your chart as well as on your lips.

 You are dealing with health care professionals who are now co-responsible (with you!) for the well-being of you and your baby.
 Working with laboring families is intense, and many birth workers work long hours, doing their best.
 Therefore, use phrasing that is firm but not forceful.